ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 data.show()
 ```

-This first piece of code creates a new Apache Spark session, then read and load a CSV file into a dataframe called "data".
+This first piece of code creates a new Apache Spark session, then reads and loads a CSV file into a dataframe called "data".

 When executed, inside our logs we will see the content of the dataframe thanks to the data.show() function: